Witold Ziaja

-Witold Ziaja (born November 16, 1940 in Siemianowice Śląskie, Upper Silesia) is a former field hockey player from Poland, who competed in the 1972 Summer Olympics and in the 1976 Summer Olympics.
+Witold Ziaja (16 November 1940 – 1 September 2025) was a Polish field hockey player who competed in the 1960 Summer Olympics and in the 1972 Summer Olympics.

+Biography

-Ziaja played 79 international matches for Poland, and scored a total number of 18 goals.
+Ziaja was born in Siemianowice Śląskie on 16 November 1940.
+He played 79 international matches for Poland, and scored a total number of 18 goals.
 Throughout his career Ziaja played for HKS Siemianowiczanka from Siemianowice Śląskie.